raphidoc/j6s/README.md

 # j6s
-The 6sV2.1 code but with JSON output for easier parsing.
+Python wrapper for the 6sV2.1 code modified with JSON output,